appsmithorg/appsmith-docs/website/docs/reference/widgets/audio.md

 <dd>

-Specifies the audio source to be played.
+Allows you to set the audio source to be played.
 It supports various formats such as MP3, WAV, and OGG.

 *Example*:
 ```js